 Fast compliance links (COIs and endorsements)

-These are the pages contractors reference most when a bid packet says “provide COI and endorsements.”
+These are the pages contractors reference most when a bid packet says to provide a COI and endorsements.

 Quick definitions (so you request the right thing)

 A COI is proof of coverage.
-Many contract requirements require endorsements.
+Many contract requirements call for endorsements.

 - COI: Proof of coverage and limits at a point in time.